sfera-labs/iono-pi-max-can-driver/README.md

 SocketCAN driver and device tree overlay for the CAN FD/CAN 2.0 controller (MCP2518FD) of [Iono Pi Max](https://www.sferalabs.cc/iono-pi-max/) - the industrial controller based on the Raspberry Pi Compute Module

+**UPDATE:** The latest Raspberry Pi OS includes native support for the MCP2518FD controller.
+Refer to the [Iono Pi Max kernel module documentation](https://github.com/sfera-labs/iono-pi-max-kernel-module) for setup instructions.

+For older Raspberry Pi OS/Raspbian versions, refer to the below instructions.

 Credit for the driver code and installation scripts to:
 - https://github.com/marckleinebudde/linux
 - https://github.com/Seeed-Studio/seeed-linux-dtoverlays